MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-unpackplugin.md

 ---
 # bag_unpack plugin

-The `bag_unpack` plugin unpacks a single column of type `dynamic` by treating each property bag top-level slot as a column.
+The `bag_unpack` plugin unpacks a single column of type `dynamic`, by treating each property bag top-level slot as a column.

     T | evaluate bag_unpack(col1)